Delhi facing acute shortage of oxygen for COVID-19 patients: Kejriwal | Politics

 Chief Minister Arvind Kejriwal on Sunday said Delhi is facing an ''acute shortage'' of oxygen for COVID-19 patients and alleged that the quota of the city has been diverted to other states.

-This comes hours after he wrote a letter to Prime Minister Narendra Modi requesting his help in enhancing the number of hospital beds and immediate oxygen supply for patients in Delhi.
+The chief minister's remarks came hours after he wrote a letter to Prime Minister Narendra Modi seeking his help in enhancing the number of hospital beds and immediate oxygen supply for patients in Delhi.

+A central government official has rejected Kejriwal's claims as ''blatant lies'' and said there was no panic situation in Delhi regarding oxygen.

-''Del facing acute shortage of oxygen.
+Kejriwal said on Twitter Sunday evening, ''Del facing acute shortage of oxygen.
 In view of sharply increasing cases, Del needs much more than normal supply.
 Rather than increasing supply, our normal supply has been sharply reduced and Delhi's quota has been diverted to other states.
-OXYGEN HAS BECOME AN EMERGENCY IN DEL,'' he tweeted on Sunday evening.
+OXYGEN HAS BECOME AN EMERGENCY IN DEL.''
+The chief minister also wrote a letter to Union Commerce and Industries Minister Piyush Goyal urging him to ensure ''uninterrupted'' supply of 700MT of oxygen on daily basis and restore supply of 140MT of oxygen by a supplier INOX.

+The output of INOX, one of the major suppliers to Delhi hospitals, has been ''diverted'' to other states which has already started causing ''critical shortages'', he charged in the letter.

+A senior official in the Commerce Ministry told PTI that the allegations made by the Delhi CM are ''blatant lies''.

 In an online briefing earlier in the day, the chief minister cited shortage of oxygen at hospitals, particularly private ones, in Delhi.